wp-plugins/wplr-sync/readme.txt

 * Info: If you like the plugin, please help me finding new users!
 Adding a review on the Adobe Exchange could help, here: https://www.adobeexchange.com/partners/29997/products.
 Thank you all!
 Merry Christmas & Happy Holidays! :)

 = 0.8.3 =
-* Add: Handlers of new module in the LR plugin (module to swich photos).
+* Add: Handlers of new module in the LR plugin (module to switch photos).
 * Info: In preparation of the future release of the LR plugin (1.2).

 = 0.8 =